vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 The request headers are available using the `.headers` method on the request object.
 The return value of the method is a `MultiMap`.
-A MultiMap differs from a normal Hash in that it allows multiple values with the same key.
+A MultiMap differs from a normal map in that it allows multiple values with the same key.

 You can also retrieve the headers as a Clojure map using the